tinx/locust_slave/README.md

 subdirectory per instance will be created.
 If `state` is set to `absent`, this directory will be removed.

-The 'instance_data' parameter can point to a file or directory to be copied into the instance subdirectory.
+The `instance_data` parameter can point to a file or directory to be copied into the instance subdirectory.
 For example, `instance_data: data/` would copy the `data/` directory inside your playbook's `files/` directory to the instance subfolder.